fxdgm/fxdgm/README.md

 ```

 For the backend, **FEniCSx** was used and installed via conda.
-The necessery dependencies can be installed with
+The necessary dependencies can be installed with

 ``` bash
 conda install -c conda-forge fenics-dolfinx=0.8.0 mpich=4.2.1 pyvista=0.43.10 gcc=12.4.0 -y